Nuclei-Software/nuclei-sdk/doc/source/design/overview.rst

   .. code-block:: shell

+     # you can export this variable to Nuclei Studio's toolchain folder
      NUCLEI_TOOL_ROOT=/path/to/your_tool_root

   In the **$NUCLEI_TOOL_ROOT** for **Linux**, you need to have Nuclei RISC-V GNU GCC toolchain and OpenOCD installed as below.